 Good coffee can have many different tasting notes: chocolate, roasted nuts, caramel, cranberry, fruity acidity, and so on.
-One thing is for sure, though: “sour” isn’t a word used to describe tasty coffee.
+One thing is for sure, though: “sour” is not a word used to describe tasty coffee.
 Few things can ruin a good morning like getting a sour taste from what should be a delicious cup of joe.

 There are a handful of reasons why your coffee might taste sour, and below, we’re going to discuss what those are as well as offer fixes.
 By the end, you should know how to get your coffee experience back on track and enjoyable.
 Let’s get started!